 COST: $70 (tickets are strictly limited, so get in quick!)

 Elizabeth Abegg is co-founder and chief brand officer for Byron Bay fashion brand Spell & the Gypsy Collective.
 Together with her sister Isabella Pennefather, Elizabeth has helped grow the business from strength to strength over the last 10 years.
 Employing over 70 women in Byron Bay, the brand is stocked in their flagship boutique in Byron as well as American online retailers Free People and Revolve, and stockists throughout Australia and globally.
 Elizabeth has been instrumental in creating an online social presence with over 1 million followers.
 She oversees the overall marketing strategy and brand culture of Spell, in addition to passionately heading the journey of the brand to not only be ethically accredited, with a strong commitment to transitioning the brand into operating and producing more sustainably.

-Manish, founder of Changing MindSpace, is one of Australia’s most experienced mindfulness practitioners and teachers.
+Manish, founder of Sensational Intelligence, is one of Australia’s most experienced mindfulness practitioners and teachers.
 He was born in India and grew-up in California where he studied evolutionary biology at the University of California, San Diego.
 Manish was raised in a family with a history of mindfulness practice and teaching stretching back many generations.
 He started practicing as a child and was raised in the traditional vipassana approach.
 Manish completed his practice in 2002 and has been teaching full-time since then.
-He’s passionate about helping individuals and workplaces find their mindspace and in doing so find more calm, inner peace and happiness.
+He’s passionate about helping individuals and workplaces ‘be better, do better and live better’ – living and working by design with more meaning, engagement and happiness.

 Jennifer Nini (MC)